rabbitmq/rabbitmq-stream-go-client/README.md

 ### Streams

-To define streams you need to use the the `enviroment` interfaces `DeclareStream` and `DeleteStream`.
+To define streams you need to use the the `environment` interfaces `DeclareStream` and `DeleteStream`.

 It is highly recommended to define stream retention policies during the stream creation, like `MaxLengthBytes` or `MaxAge`: